 2. A change of program is still an application: you must meet the admitting requirements for your desired program.
 Please thoroughly review the information above.

-3. If you already know that you would like to pursue this degree, you may want to sit down with the advisors from our office to discuss what courses you should be registering in, to ensure that you are on track.
+3. If you already know that you would like to pursue this degree, sit down with the advisors from our office to discuss what courses you should be registering in, to ensure that you are on track.
 You can also refer to the course information detailed below.

 Please Note: Shadowing a program does not guarantee you admission into it!
 Make sure you're aware of the competitive admitting GPA and admission requirements needed!